 De Montfort University

-The hegemonic use of economic models to measure the impact of the cultural economy represents both a philosophical and methodological gap which does not adequately capture the rich value in tacit, symbolic, and intrinsic cultural forms.
-There is, as yet, no common usage of the term ‘hidden culture’ within culture scholarship, but there is considerable evidence that some culture remains in a hidden state.
-The idiosyncratic nature of cultural objects and activities which predominantly occur in the domestic or community spheres means that certain forms of knowledge remain uncodified and thus under-valued.
+The hegemonic use of economic models to measure the impact of the cultural economy represents both a philosophical and methodological deficit which does not adequately capture the rich value in tacit, symbolic, and intrinsic cultural forms.
+Institutional culture and the majority of cultural research is focused around “high” arts, which receive significant public funding but are accessed by a narrow audience, unrepresentative of the wider UK population (Warwick Commission, 2015).
+There is, as yet, no common usage of the term ‘hidden culture’ within culture scholarship, but there is evidence that some culture remains in a hidden state.
+The idiosyncratic nature of cultural objects and activities which predominantly occur in the domestic or community spheres means that their value is frequently overlooked and even sometimes appropriated by the mainstream.

 Parsons, L. and Granger, R. (2020), Problematising Hidden Culture in Granger, R (ed.), 2020, Value Construction in the Creative Economy.
 Palgrave MacMillan.